 Broad Overview

 Electronic and nuclear magnetic moments (spins) are present in nearly all matter.
-Our group searches for relationships between the chemical structure/composition of molecules/materials and their physical and electronic structures.
-To find these relationships, we (1) prepare novel materials/molecules, which we do using Schlenk lines or one of our two glove boxes, and (2) thoroughly characterize prepared substances, applying an extensive array of spectroscopic and physical techniques.
-Our long term goal is to leverage this fundamental science to find radically new solutions to pressing technological challenges, such as noninvasive study of physiology and disease, as well as new quantum units for applications in quantum sensing and information processing.
-Below are some brief summaries of the areas of work in our lab, and be sure to check out our publications for more detailed information about these projects.
+Our group searches for relationships between the chemical structure/composition of molecules/materials, their physical and electronic structures, and their resultant magnetic properties.
+To find these relationships, we (1) prepare novel materials/molecules, which we do using Schlenk lines or inert atmosphere glove boxes, and (2) thoroughly characterize prepared substances, applying an extensive array of spectroscopic and physical techniques.
+Our long term goal is to leverage this fundamental science to find radically new solutions to pressing technological challenges, such as the noninvasive study of physiology and disease, developing new quantum units for applications in quantum sensing and information processing, or finding new ways that spin-based effects manifest in chemical reactions.
+Below are some brief summaries of the areas of work in our lab, but check out our publications for more detailed information about these projects.

 Magnetic relaxation is the process by which magnetic moments flip under applied magnetic fields.
 This fundamental property is critical to use in a variety of applications, and understanding what features govern the rates of relaxation is a critical challenge in controlling metal-ion magnetism.
-We are working to understand how magnetic species that immediately neighbor a metal ion (the “edge” of the spin bath) influence the ion’s magnetic relaxation properties.
-Inorganic chemistry has many rules for how functional groups, solvent cages, etc, modify reactivity.
-We are pushing this knowledge in a new direction by focusing on the magnetic consequences of these chemical features.
+One key factor that governs relaxation is magnetic noise - think movement of magnetic protons in water, or vibrations of proton-bearing organic groups - but exactly what signals are "embedded” in that noise is still a mystery.
+Understanding that noise will give us new insights into what spins can sense, and that insight, in the long run, will enable new types of magnetic resonance sensors for chemistry or other ‘noisy’ phenomena.
+We are working to understand how magnetic noise relates to molecular structure.
+Inorganic chemistry is rich in its insights of how functional groups, solvent cages, etc, modify reactivity.
+We are pushing this knowledge in a new direction by focusing on the magnetic consequences of these chemical features, specifically related to magnetic noise.

 Metal-Complex EPR Imaging Probes